 Meng currently works as an art teacher, and enjoys working with children.
 Whilst teaching children to draw, she also learns and creates picture books herself.

 Her picture book Happy Mid-Autumn Festival won the gold prize in the 2016 Bronze and Sunflower Picture Book Awards.

 (And you can read more about the book and the Bronze and Sunflower Picture Book Awards on the Chinese Books for Young Readers blog.)

 Meng Yanan very kindly made an audio-recording of this story specially for the competition, so why not have a listen to the story in Chinese, before the book is released!

 For more information about the Bai Meigui Translation Competition, please see our competition page here.

-And for this month’s text, we’re very grateful to Daylight Publishing House for giving us permission to print the Chinese and English text of another of Meng Yanan’s books – The Sleepy, Sleepy New Year.
-You might want to read the Chinese first, in a pdf of this beautiful book, and have a go at your own translation!
-You can then read the English translation.
-Find both the Chinese and the English here.
+And for this month’s text, we’re very grateful to Daylight Publishing House for giving us permission to print the Chinese text of another of Meng Yanan’s books – 好困好困的新年.
+You can read it here.